juanma-dominguez/footballMatches/README.md

 ## Description

-this is a Nest js microservice for Footbal matches.
+This is a Nestjs microservice for creating Footbal matches.

 ## Project setup